egrigoriy/MIT-6.08-Interconnected-Embedded-Systems/lab02a/lab02a_assignment/README.md

 ![Progressing from Magnitude of Acceleration to Peaks to Steps](https://github.com/egrigoriy/MIT-6.08-Interconnected-Embedded-Systems/blob/main/lab02a/lab02a_assignment/plot.svg)

-The result can be shawn here: (https://github.com/egrigoriy/MIT-6.08-Interconnected-Embedded-Systems/blob/main/lab02a/lab02a_assignment/lab02a_video.mp4).
+The result can be seen here: (https://github.com/egrigoriy/MIT-6.08-Interconnected-Embedded-Systems/blob/main/lab02a/lab02a_assignment/lab02a_video.mp4).

 ![Setup](https://github.com/egrigoriy/MIT-6.08-Interconnected-Embedded-Systems/blob/main/lab02a/lab02a_assignment/lab02a_setup.jpg)